 this area.
 At night, stay with other people along the busier streets

-in this predominately gay part of Greenwich Village.
+in this predominately LGBTQ part of Greenwich Village.

 The area around Sheridan Square became the first